vadimv/server-components/README.md

 ### Schedules

-The framework provides  ``EventContext.schedule()`` and ``EventContext.scheduleAtFixedRate()`` helper utility methods that allow submitting of a delayed or periodic action that can be cancelled.
+The framework provides  ``EventContext.schedule()`` and ``EventContext.scheduleAtFixedRate()`` helper utility methods to submit of a delayed or periodic action that can be cancelled.
 A timer reference parameter may be provided when creating a new schedule.
 Later this reference could be used for the schedule cancellation.
-Scheduled tasks will be executed in threads from the internal thread pool, see the synchronized versions of ``accept()`` and ``acceptOptional()`` methods of the live page object accepting lambdas as parameters.

 ```java
     final static TimerRef TIMER_0 = TimerRef.createTimerRef();